-On the Standard and Plus subscriptions, workspace owners and workspace admins can useStandard Export to export content from public shared channels.
-On the Plus subscription, workspace owners can apply to access Corporate Export to export content from all public and private shared channels, and the related direct messages (DMs) between members of external organisations.
+On the Standard, Plus and Enterprise Grid subscriptions, workspace owners and workspace admins can export data from public channels shared with external organisations.
+On the Plus and Enterprise Grid subscriptions, workspace owners and org owners can apply to export data from all public and private channels shared with external organisations, and the related direct messages (DMs) between members of external organisations.

 Exports from shared channels will include messages from members of external organisations that are associated with the members’ Slack display names.
 However, members outside the exporting organisation will not be included in the export file’s member list.

-Standard and Corporate Exports only include links to files uploaded by members of the exporting organisation.
+Exports will only include links to files uploaded by members of the exporting organisation.
 If files weren’t uploaded by members of the exporting organisation, the files and any associated messages will not be included as part of the export.

 The Discovery APIs allow all organisations in the same shared channel to read content, regardless of which organisation owns the channel.
 However, only messages and files sent by members of your organisation in shared channels can be edited or deleted by the Discovery APIs.
 The display names of members from external organisations will not be returned via the Discovery APIs user methods.
 Instead, their names will be returned alongside the conversation history.